zauberzeug/nicegui/README.md

-# Nice GUI
+# NiceGUI

 <img src="sceenshots/ui-elements.png?raw=true" width="300" align="right">

 We like [Streamlit](https://streamlit.io/) but find it does to much magic when it comes to state handling.
 In search for an alernative nice library to write simple graphical user interfaces in Python we discovered [justpy](https://justpy.io/).
-While to "low-level-html" for our daily usage it provides a great basis for our shot at a "Nice GUI".
+While too "low-level-html" for our daily usage it provides a great basis for our shot at a "NiceGUI".

 ## Features

-- browser based GUI
+- browser-based GUI
 - implicit reload on code change
-- clean set of gui elements (label, button, checkbox, switch, slider, input, ...)
+- clean set of GUI elements (label, button, checkbox, switch, slider, input, ...)
 - simple grouping with rows, columns and cards
-- buildin timer to refresh data in intervals (even every 10 ms)
+- built-in timer to refresh data in intervals (even every 10 ms)

 ## Usage